1/144 Scale Houses • N Scale Houses

 On the other hand, I'm looking forward to assembling houses again.
 Even though assembly can be a bit stressful (there's little room for error), it's a cherished activity because it takes me back in time.
 I try to honor the Victorian aesthetic through my choices of exterior colors, interior wallpapers, and area rugs.
 For many years, a passionate dream of mine was to live in a rambling Victorian mansion... but that's not going to happen.
 At this point in my life, I don't feel up to maintaining an old house or pouring dollars into a money pit.
 But with these Victorian dollhouse kits, I'm living the dream without breaking my back or my bank account.

 Reliable entertainment is needed to while away the drying time.
 I surf the Internet for examples of fine Victorian architecture, which I've compiled into a large personal library for my color research and landscaping inspiration.
 Abandoned houses are collected too, even though it's distressing to view them.

 Earlier, while glue was drying, I decided to check out other aspects of grand Victorian homes, such as imposing staircases and impressive fireplace mantels.
 Somehow, this led to viewing vintage photos of Victorian families, which then led to studying images of Victorian sartorial elegance, which naturally led to photos of corseted women.
-A 15-inch waist was considered the height of feminine beauty, but today the very idea is grotesque.
-Actually, only two types of women could afford to flaunt severely whittled waists: the Wealthy (queens and princesses sported enviable "wasp" silhouettes), and Stage Actresses (on whom kings and princes often bestowed singular favors).
+A 15-inch waist was considered the height of feminine beauty, but only two types of women could afford to flaunt such severely whittled waists: The wealthy (queens and princesses sported enviable "wasp" silhouettes), and stage actresses (on whom kings and princes often bestowed singular favors).

 It took a world war to free women from corsets.
 Wikipedia says that in 1917 the U.S. Government asked women to stop buying corsets to preserve metal for war production.
 Some 28,000 tons were saved, enough to build two battleships!